nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    c) Ask an LLM to explain the significance of the indicator values
    d) Create visualizations showing the indicators alongside price data

+   **What you're learning**: Technical indicators are derived metrics—they're calculated from price data.
+This means they're lagging (they tell you what already happened) and they can give false signals.
+When you implement these yourself rather than just using a library, you understand what they're actually measuring.
+The 50-day moving average is just... the average of the last 50 days.
+That's it.
+It's not magic.
+Understanding this prevents you from over-relying on technical analysis.

 ### LLM Triangulation for Financial Definitions

+These exercises teach you to read critically.
+The LLMs will generally get the basics right, but they'll differ in nuance, emphasis, and completeness.
+By forcing yourself to identify contradictions and synthesize a comprehensive answer, you're developing the skill of evaluating sources—a skill that applies to more than just LLMs.

 1. **Beta Coefficient Analysis**